• Skip to primary navigation

 Sprinkle the rest of the cinnamon and sugar mixture on the top and fold the left side over the right side to form a layered rectangle.

-folded puff pastry topped with cinnamon-sugar on parchment-lined baking sheet
+pastry topped with more cinnamon sugar on parchment lined baking sheet

 Cut the rectangle into about 10 to 12 even slices and place them cut side down onto the prepared parchment-lined baking sheet.
 Spacing 1 to 2 inches apart because they will rise while baking.